kingkundo/super-payload-launcher/README.md

 # How to build the application (for developers) 🏗️
 This is an application built using [Electron](https://www.electronjs.org/).
 To get started make sure you've got NodeJS installed and up to date.

-Check out the repo to your machine, and open the folder in your command line of choice.
+Check out the repo to your machine, and open the project's folder in your command line of choice.

 ### Install dependencies:
 ```